pedromtavares/moba/README.md

 ![Jungle](https://i.imgur.com/ecBqoKL.png)

-This is the first phase of the game, where players have to level their newly created Hero by battling several generated targets to gain experience (XP), gold and Jungle Points (JP).
+This is the first phase of the game, where players have to level their newly created Hero by battling several generated targets to gain experience (XP) and gold.
 These generated targets come in varying difficulties and rewards the player accordingly.

-Players can also use their JPs to periodically play through a League Challenge and rank up through the Leagues (Bronze -> Silver -> ... -> Master) for further rewards.
+Players can also play through a League Challenge and rank up through the Leagues (Bronze -> Silver -> ... -> Master) for further rewards.
 The main objective when leveling is to reach the Master League, which automatically levels a Hero to the maximum level (25).

 #### Inventory